matrix-org/synapse/docs/workers.md

     ^/_matrix/client/(r0|v3|unstable)/keys/upload

-If `use_presence` is False in the homeserver config, it can also handle REST endpoints matching the following regular expressions:
+If `use_presence` is set to `false` in the homeserver config, it can also handle REST endpoints matching the following regular expressions:

     ^/_matrix/client/(api/v1|r0|v3|unstable)/presence/[^/]+/status